 There were so many books that I was able to create another blog post entirely listing the best travel guide books and maps/atlases because this felt like a category with so many books in it that it could stand alone.
 So while I do still include a few books with maps and more travel guide-esque content, for a more comprehensive list of these kind of books you should check out this post sharing the best kids' world travel guides (and this list is for kids of any age from babies through to tweens and teens).

 I also was going to have a section of travel-themed baby books within this post but in the end there were so many that this list also deserved a post of its own.
 You can find my best baby travel books here - please do check it out as many of these books would also be popular with toddlers and preschoolers too!
+And if you're looking for travel books written by Black and Brown authors featuring kids of colour, this is a great list.

 FURTHER READING: Don't focus only on books for your baby!
 Find out about some great reads and indulge your wanderlust for one of the most beautiful cities in the world, with this reading list of the best books about Amsterdam.